Nic-JM/Threat-detection/README.md

  Multimodal AI threat detection system combining computer vision and audio processing to identify weapons and aggressive behavior in real-time surveillance footage.

 # Note
 This project is currently in progress.
-Functionality and structure may change frequently
+Functionality and structure will change frequently